Résumé: Andrew Helwer

 Created a popular quantum computing lecture garnering over two million views.
 Developed tools & services with Kubernetes and F# supporting physicists in the lab as they attempted to reliably manufacture nanowires.

-Software Engineeer II, Microsoft Azure Networking
+Software Engineer II, Microsoft Azure Networking

 May 1st, 2017 - April 30th, 2019 (2 years) Redmond, WA, USA